-If you have multiple yeast infections symptoms, we highly recommend to read our yeast infection treatment protocol.
+If you have multiple yeast infections symptoms, we highly recommend to read our candida cleanse protocol.
 This experts guide cover in depth the most effective time proven traditional remedies,the latest modern research and critical mistakes to avoid.

 Yeast infection of the penis is not considered a sexually transmitted disease since you can also get it without sexual contact.
 With that said, we highly recommend to consult with your health provider and get tested for STDs if you suspect you may have an infection of your penis.
 This is especially important if you are sexually active.

 Are yeast infections contagious?